 - Gel coats

-Woodworking Acetone Replacement Products
+Woodworking Acetone Alternative Products

 An acetone replacement product that replaces acetone in the woodshop is one that conserves natural resources, avoids toxic emissions, saves energy and contributes to a safe and healthy environment.
-Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal and cost effectiveness.
+Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal and cost-effectiveness.
 AcraStrip products are also easily recycled through simple settling.
 Furthermore, woodworking acetone replacement products can be easily collected in drums or totes and settled for 24-48 hours for the best results.

-Eco paint removal products typically lasts 7-10 times longer than most solvents due to their slow evaporation rate and reusability.
+Eco-friendly paint removal products typically lasts 7-10 times longer than most solvents due to their slow evaporation rate and reusability.
 Solvent users lose 30-35% of their solvents in the workplace due to evaporative losses from closed and open tanks.
 Acetone replacement products such as AcraStrip have slower evaporation rates, which provides for only negligible losses.
 In addition, many solvents lose their ability to clean for a long period due to their load capacity.
 Since AcraStrip 600 CRR can separate waste from reusable cleaner this acetone alternative has a longer half-life compared to traditional solvents, allowing for an overall increase in cost savings.

 Contact Us Regarding Wood Finishing AcraStrip Today